- CORE VALUES

 Students may receive GRA support directly from the grant of their major professor.
 Students may enter the program with a GRA, and are typically supported by a GRA after their first year.

 Health insurance is mandatory for all graduate students.
-GTA and GRA employment includes a contribution of 85% of the cost.
+GTA and GRA employment includes a contribution of 90% of the cost of the insurance premium and half the administrative fees.
+Students are responsible for $53.79 per month for Graduate Employee-Only coverage.
 More information is available at Student Health Services.

 Student Loans, Scholarships and Fellowships